-Baiting an armadillo trap is optional; some trappers find that it helps attract armadillos, and some find that it only helps attract unwanted animals.
+Baiting an armadillo trap is optional; some trappers find that it helps attract armadillos, and some find that it only helps attract other unwanted animals.
 While you don't need bait to catch a generally habitual animal like an armadillo, it's important to try for yourself to see how the armadillos in your yard behave.
 Below are some armadillo baiting tips to help make the process easy for you.

 Best Armadillo Baits